Demountable Rack Offload and Pickup System

-Both are able to transport 15-tonne flatracks or containers configured to ISO 20 feet standard and to load and offload them autonomously.
-Both may be supported with side rail transfer equipment (SRTE) for loading and unloading railway wagons.
+Both were able to transport 15-tonne flatracks or containers configured to ISO 20 feet standard and to load and offload them autonomously.
+Both may have been supported with side rail transfer equipment (SRTE) for loading and unloading railway wagons.

 The DROP system was designed to meet the very high intensity battles in Central Europe in the last decade of the Cold War.
-However it entered service after the collapse of the Warsaw Pact but nevertheless proved a versatile vehicle system on operations completely different from those originally envisaged.
+However, it entered service after the collapse of the Warsaw Pact, but nevertheless proved a versatile vehicle system on operations completely different from those originally envisaged.

 Operational requirement

 The DROP system developed from the revaluation of readiness and firepower requirements of British Army of the Rhine (BAOR) in the mid-1970s.
 This was driven by three principal developments in the Warsaw Pact and, in particular, Group Soviet Forces in Germany (GSFG).
 These were: